California DUI Programs Designed to Keep You Mobile

 If you have been convicted of a second DUI within the prior ten years, California requires you to complete an 18-month DUI education program.
 The program comprises 52 hours of group therapy and 12 hours of drug and alcohol education.

-Unfortunately, offenders must pay for all these costs, starting with a down payment when signing up for the course.
+Unfortunately, offenders must pay for all these class costs, starting with a down payment when signing up for the course.

-- A twelve-hour program costs $200 – $300
+- A twelve-hour program costs $200 – $300.

-- Three-month program costs $450 – $550
+- Three-month programs cost $450 – $550.

-- Six-month program costs $750 – $950
+- Six-month programs cost $750 – $950.

-- Nine-month program costs $1,000 – $1,250
+- Nine-month programs cost $1,000 – $1,250.

-- The eighteen-month program costs $1,550 – $1,750
+- The eighteen-month program costs $1,550 – $1,750.

-- A thirty-month program costs $3,000
+- A thirty-month program costs $3,000.

-What If you Cannot Afford DUI Schooling fees?
+What if You Cannot Afford DUI Schooling Fees?

 The expense of a DUI may be burdensome, particularly for individuals who cannot afford DUI training.
 The good news is that California grants waivers to people who cannot afford court-ordered school fees.
 DUI program providers may assess offenders financially; however, granting waivers depends on the offender’s finances.
 Therefore, it is required by law that the defendants provide proof of their income.